cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 \end{aligned}
 $$

-Note that in order to more closely mirror the CAN data source, no pseudo-observations and priors are used in the estimation of these proportions.
+Note that in order to more closely mirror the CAN data source, no pseudo-observations (such as we would typically apply for a Jeffreys prior) are used in the estimation of these proportions.
+Instead of using the Jeffreys prior to more accurately estimate the standard error when the value is zero, we suppress all entries with a value of zero.

 ### Standard Error